Tagged: short story

 His given name was Mino, but everyone in the underground called him Little Beaver — half in respect, half in warning.
 He was his mother’s son: stubborn, gifted, and too bold for his own good.

 At twenty-two, Mino was an architecture student at Universitas Autodidactus — officially.
-Unofficially, he was one of the leading figures of the Second Letterist International, a movement of dissident artists, poets, and builders who believed that the city itself could be rewritten like a manifesto.
+Unofficially, he was one of the leading figures of the Third Letterist International, a movement of dissident artists, poets, and builders who believed that the city itself could be rewritten like a manifesto.

 They plastered the Empire’s walls with slogans carved from light, built “temporary monuments” that collapsed into the river at dawn, rewired public speakers to broadcast the songs of the Nacotchtank ancestors.
 Their motto: